sillsdev/TheCombine/docs/release_process/README.md

   [README](https://github.com/sillsdev/TheCombine/blob/master/README.md#python) file.
 - the user has write permissions for _The Combine_ project on _GitHub_.

-## Using the GitHub Interface to New Release
+## Using the GitHub Interface to Create a Release

 You can create the release on _GitHub_ as follows: